-10 Amazing Bullet Journal Budgeting Spreads (That Are Working Right Now)
+10 Amazing Bullet Journal Budgeting Spreads (That Actually Work)

 If you’re using a BuJo then you have to use one of these bullet journal budget forms to manage your money

-But today, I want to share one of the hottest trends in budgeting (yes, even budgeting can be cool and have trends).
-It’s your bullet journal budgeting spreads.
+Today, I want to share one of the hottest trends in budgeting (yes, even budgeting can be cool and have trends).
+It’s bullet journal budgeting spreads.

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info